 There is a high demand for world language teachers, also known as modern or foreign language teachers, in Colorado and the entire United States.
 By earning your license and master's degree from UNC – the premier teacher preparation institution in Colorado – you will be well prepared to fill these world languages teaching positions.

-This master's degree leads to Colorado teacher licensure with a World Languages Grades K-12 endorsement.
+This master's degree leads to eligibility for Colorado teacher licensure with a World Languages Grades K-12 endorsement.
 Students from other states should check their state endorsement requirements to ensure that this program meets those stipulations or can be gained via reciprocity.
 Non-U.S. citizens who wish to teach in the U.S. should review the International Student Eligibility section below for options.

 Teaching in International Settings

 If you live outside of the U.S. and would like to teach a language other than English, the skills and experience you acquire in this program will also prepare you for language teaching in a variety of private and public educational settings around the world.
 Some of these positions can be attained through this degree program regardless of U.S. teaching license status.
 Other positions, such as teaching in International Baccalaureate schools, require U.S. teaching licensure.
 Please review the International Student Eligibility section below for details.